 Helen Tzow graduated from Agnes Scott in 2010 with a degree in sociology and anthropology and a love for studying cultures.
 Having spent a semester abroad in Ghana while at Agnes Scott, Tzow continued to travel the world after graduation, thanks to her Fulbright Fellowship to teach English in Ulaanbaatar, Mongolia.
 “Agnes Scott inspired me to find my passion and showed me taking a risk would be worth it,” Tzow said.
 After returning from Mongolia, Tzow, looking for a new way to make a difference in the lives of children, she accepted a position with Teach for America in Washington, D.C.

 LAYLI MILLER-MURO ’93

-After graduating from Agnes Scott in 1993, Layli Miller-Muro went to law school and earned a J.D. and an M.A. in international relations from American University in Washington, D.C.
-While a law student, she represented a 17-year-old girl who had narrowly escaped genital mutilation and forced marriage in Togo.
-Her case climbed to the highest immigration court in the U.S. and set national legal precedent.
+After graduating from Agnes Scott in 1993, Layli Miller-Muro was accepted into the American University in Washington, D.C., where she earned a J.D. and an M.A. in International Relations.
+As a law student, she represented a 17-year-old girl who had narrowly escaped genital mutilation and forced marriage in Togo.
+The case climbed to the highest immigration court in the U.S. and set national legal precedent.
 “That case sparked my passion but also opened doors to what is my legal career in gender-based issues,” Miller-Muro said.
-With the proceeds from a book that she wrote with her former client, she went on to found the Tahirih Justice Center, which provides free legal defense on behalf of courageous immigrant women and girls fleeing violence.
+She went on to collaborate with her former client to write a book about the subject, using the proceeds to found the Tahirih Justice Center, which provides free legal defense for courageous immigrant women and girls fleeing violence.
 In recognition of her work to transform the lives of other women, Miller-Muro has received numerous awards including Newsweek Magazine's 150 Fearless Women in the World and Goldman Sachs 100 Most Intriguing Entrepreneurs.